gpalma/gdbb/README.md

     make all

-You can compile only the tests for Neo4j, DEX or HyperGraphDB by runing `make Neo4j`, `make DEX` or `make HyperGraphDB` respectively.
+You can compile only the tests for Neo4j, Neo4j with Cypher, DEX or HyperGraphDB by runing `make Neo4j`, `make Neo4jCypher`, `make DEX` or `make HyperGraphDB` respectively.
 To delete the _.class_ files use `make clean`.

 ##Running